Russell-S-Harper/FLT/README.md

 	ar65 r flt.lib *.o
 	rm *.s *.o
 ```

+Other interesting examples [(missing licenses prevent inclusion in this repository)](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/licensing-a-repository#choosing-the-right-license) which can be converted to FLT are:

+- [flops.c](https://github.com/AMDmi3/flops/blob/master/flops.c) -- see how blazing fast your machine is!
+(You may have to write your own `dtime()`.)

 Be sure to adhere to the licensing terms provided in this repository to ensure proper usage and compliance.